patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

 1. Pass the `isTreeTable` prop to the `Table` component
 2. Pass the following props to each row:
     - `isExpanded` - Flag indicating the node is expanded and its children are visible
+    - `isDetailsExpanded` - (optional) Flag indicating the row's details are visible in responsive view
     - `isHidden` - Flag indicating the node's parent is expanded and this node is visible
     - `aria-level` - number representing how many levels deep this node is nested
     - `aria-posinset` - number representing where in the order this node sits amongst its siblings
     - `aria-setsize` - number representing the number of children this node has
-    - `isChecked` - (optional) if this row uses checkboxes, flag indicating the checkbox checked
+    - `isChecked` - (optional) boolean used if this row uses checkboxes, flag indicating the checkbox checked
+    - `icon` - (optional) ReactNode icon to display before the row title
+    - `toggleAriaLabel` - (optional) accessible label for the expand/collapse children rows toggle arrow
+    - `checkAriaLabel` - (optional) accessible label for the checkbox
+    - `showDetailsAriaLabel` - (optional) accessible label for the show row details button in the responsive view
 3. Use the `treeRow` cellTransform in the first column of the table. `treeRow` expects one or two callbacks as params.
     - `onCollapse` - Callback when user expands/collapses a row to reveal/hide the row's children.
     - `onCheckChange` - (optional) Callback when user changes the checkbox on a row.
+    - `onToggleRowDetails` - (optional) Callback when user shows/hides the row details in responsive view.

 Note: If this table is going to be tested using axe-core, the tests will flag the use of aria-level, aria-posinset, and aria-setsize as violations.
 This is an intentional choice at this time so that